NVIDIA/TensorRT-LLM/examples/quantization/README.md

 docker run --gpus all --ipc=host --ulimit memlock=-1 --shm-size=20g -it <the docker image with TensorRT-LLM installed> bash
 ```

-2. Install the quantization library `ammo` and the related dependencies on top of the TensorRT-LLM installation or docker file.
+2. Install the quantization toolkit `ammo` and the related dependencies on top of the TensorRT-LLM installation or docker file.

 ```bash
 # Obtain the cuda version from the system.
 Assuming nvcc is available in path.